 You will likely have multiple meetings with varying attendees, and there may be times where you can’t get everyone in the room at once.
 Create opportunities for synchronous and asynchronous participation so that everyone can provide input at their convenience, whether they can attend a particular meeting or not.

 It also helps to offer options for sharing ideas beyond just meeting discussion.
-Features such as virtual sticky notes, comments, and chat functions can help those who are more introverted to open up.
+Features such as Visual Activities, virtual sticky notes, comments, and chat functions can help those who are more introverted to open up.
 It also doubles as a space for people to contribute should they have any additional insights after the fact.

 Quality preparation goes beyond just sharing the information—it’s also about how that information is presented.
 For particularly complex decisions, you will want to organize the information in two ways: provide enough details to allow people to dig into the details if they want to but also summarize key takeaways for a quick, scannable, top-level summary.
 Visual collaboration software is an excellent source for this kind of communication approach.
 It provides not only engaging templates but also a central location for information that updates in real time.